MahmoudMostafaTayee/YOLOv4_Mosaic-2_NoPainNoGain/README.md

 ![](https://github.com/MahmoudMostafaTayee/YoloV4/blob/main/Mask%20vs%20No%20mask.gif)

 # The Model
-YOLO stands for you only look once which is an object detection model based on deep learning.<br />
+YOLO stands for you only look once which is an object detection model based on deep learning.\
 YOLO-v4 is targeting the creation of a CNN that operates in real-time on a conventional GPU, and for which training requires only one conventional GPU.